Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Abstract

 {Field theories with kinematic Lie algebras, such as field theories featuring colour--kinematics duality, possess an underlying algebraic structure known as $\BVbox$-algebra.
 If, additionally, matter fields are present, this structure is supplemented by a module for the $\BVbox$-algebra.
 We explain this perspective, expanding on our previous work and providing many additional mathematical details.
 We also show how the tensor product of two metric $\BVbox$-algebras yields the action of a new syngamy field theory, a construction which comprises the familiar double copy construction.
 As examples, we discuss various scalar field theories, Chern--Simons theory, self-dual Yang--Mills theory, and the pure spinor formulations of both M2-brane models and supersymmetric Yang--Mills theory.
 The latter leads to a new cubic pure spinor action for ten-dimensional supergravity.
 We also give a homotopy-algebraic perspective on colour--flavour-stripping, obtain a new restricted tensor product over a wide class of bialgebras, and we show that any field theory (even one without colour--kinematics duality) comes with a kinematic $L_\infty$-algebra.}

 \acknowledgements{We are particularly grateful to Martin Cederwall and Pietro Antonio Grassi for detailed discussion on pure spinor formulations of gauge theories and supergravity.
-We also benefited from discussion with Maor Ben-Shahar, Silvia Nagy, and an anonymous user on MathOverflow.
-H.K. and C.S.~were supported by the Leverhulme Research Project Grant RPG-2018-329.
-B.J.~was supported by the GA\v{C}R Grant EXPRO 19-28628X.}
+We also benefited from discussion with Maor Ben-Shahar, Silvia Nagy, Anton Zeitlin, and an anonymous user on MathOverflow.}

-\datalicencemanagement{No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}
+\declarations{ \textbf{Funding.} H.K. and C.S.~were supported by the Leverhulme Research Project Grant RPG-2018-329.
+B.J.~was supported by the GA\v{C}R Grant EXPRO 19-28628X.\\[5pt] \textbf{Conflict of interest.} The authors have no relevant financial or non-financial interests to disclose.\\[5pt] \textbf{Data statement.} No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.\\[5pt] \textbf{Licence statement.} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) license to any author-accepted manuscript version arising. }

 \begin{body}